Testing Suffixient Sets: Testing suffixient sets

-In the search of a method to solve Problem~\ref{problem1}, as a first step, by Definition~\ref{def:suffixient} it seems natural to find a strategy to capture all of the rigth-maximal substrings of $T$.
+In the search for a method to solve Problem~\ref{problem1}, as a first step, by Definition~\ref{def:suffixient} it seems natural to find a strategy to capture all of the right-maximal substrings of $T$.
 In that sense, the following observation will be useful.

 \begin{observation} For each $c$-right-extension $T[k, l]$ $(k \leq l)$ of every right-maximal string $T[k, l - 1]$, there exists at least one $c$-run break $i$ such that $T[k, l]$ is a suffix of $T[text(i') - \LCPr[i], text(i')]$, with $i' \in \{i - 1, i\}$ and $\BWTr[i'] = c$. \end{observation} This observation induces an operative method to solve Problem~\ref{problem1}: for each run-break $i$, with $i' \in \{i - 1, i\}$ evaluate if there exists $x \in \SSS$ such that $T[text(i') - \LCPr[i], text(i')]$ suffixes $T[1, x]$.